Different Types of Printers and Their Functions

 Example: Dot Matrix Printer, Line Printer.

-These printers don’t the paper rather use laser techniques, ink sprays, xerographic processes and electrostatic methods to produce an image on paper.
+Non-impact: These printers don’t use paper.
+It uses laser techniques, ink sprays, xerographic processes and electrostatic methods to produce an image on paper.

 Example: Laser Printer, Inkjet Printer, Electrostatic Printer, Plotter.